lh3/bgt/README.md

 ./bgt view -s:sample1,sample2 -r 1:100-200 prefix > sub.vcf
 ```

-## What is BGT?
+## Introduction

-BGT is a PBWT-based binary representation of unary VCF without per-sample
+BGT is an alternative binary representation of unary VCF where multi-allelic
+records are split into multiple lines with additional alleles represented by
-metadata.
-It imports from and exports to VCF/BCF.
-In comparison to BCF, BGT is
+the `<M>` symbolic allele.
+BGT imports from and exports to VCF/BCF *without
+per-sample metadata*.
+It is smaller and more efficient to process than BCF.

+Internally, BGT uses BCF to keep per-allele annotations and PBWT to store
-smaller, much faster to extract a subset of samples and potentially supports
+sample genotypes.
+BGT is able to extract a small subset of samples in time
-more advanced haplotype-based queries.

-(more explanations coming soon...)
+proportional to the compressed size of genotype matrix, which is in practice
+much smaller than the original matrix.
+This is a significant improvement over
+the quadratic time complexity with BCF.
+BGT potentially supports advanced PBWT
+functionailities (e.g. haplotype matching, phasing and imputation), but these
+have not been implemented.